UniversalDependencies/UD_Old_East_Slavic-RNC/README.md

 # Summary

-`UD_Old_Russian-RNC` is a sample of the Middle Russian corpus (1300-1700), a part of the Russian National Corpus.
+`UD_Old_East_Slavic-RNC` is a sample of the Middle Russian corpus (1300-1700), a part of the Russian National Corpus.
 The data were originally annotated according to the RNC and extended UD-Russian morphological schemas and UD 2.4 dependency schema.

 # Introduction